marcin-pasiewicz/acoustic-task/README.md

 About testing, as you mentions in task I've implemented some unit and e2e tests using [WebdriverIO](https://webdriver.io/).
 I aware that test do not cover every case but testing is a continuous process and I think it's good enougth for first iteration.

-## Thank you for the opportunity, your time!
+## Thank you for the opportunity and your time!